Philippine Research Reactor-1: History

+Original facility

 The Philippine Research Reactor-1 was built under the Atoms for Peace nuclear research exchange program of the United States.
 The reactor which had its first criticality on August 26, 1963, was built by U.S. firm General Atomics and was originally a 1 MW MTR-type open pool general-purpose reactor.
 It was successfully operated from 1964 to 1984 and was utilized for training and research in nuclear science as well as for isotope production.

 In 1984, the Philippine Atomic Energy Commission (PAEC; then name of the Philippine Nuclear Research Institute (PNRI)) decided to convert and upgrade the reactor into a 3 MW TRIGA Mark III reactor.
 The converted reactor achieved criticality in April 1988.
 The converted PRR-1 TRIGA reactor used low-enriched uranium instead of highly enriched uranium.
 After its conversion, technical and administrative problems rendered the facility inoperable, which resulted in its extended shutdown.
 In 2005, it was initially decided that the reactor would be decommissioned.